thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/overview.md

 - [JWT (JSON Web Token)](/docs/mqtt-broker/security/authentication/jwt/) — Authenticates clients using a signed JWT passed in the password field of the `CONNECT` packet.
 - [SCRAM](/docs/mqtt-broker/security/authentication/scram/) — Performs a secure challenge-response using hashed credentials to authenticate without sending the actual password (MQTT 5.0 only).

-which can be individually enabled, disabled, and configured to meet requirements for different deployment use cases.
+Each provider can be individually enabled, disabled, and configured to meet requirements for different deployment use cases.

 {% capture providerEditOnly %}
 Adding or deleting authentication providers is not allowed.
 Users can only edit their configuration.